TosbackCgusBridge-Bot/CGUs-versions/Okcupid/Privacy Policy.md

 An email is on its way to .
 If you don’t see it, try checking your Spam folder.

-Okay Your session has expired
+Okay This page is out of date

-Refresh the page to get things working again!
+Refresh the page to get OkCupid working again!

 *   Refresh